Skip to content

 Brent, R. P. (1976).
 "Multiple-precision zero-finding methods and the complexity of elementary function evaluation."
 In Analytic Computational Complexity, Academic Press.

-Implementation: src/macros/wide_transcendental.rs::ln_fixed.
+Implementation: src/macros/wide_transcendental.rs::ln_fixed (wide tiers).
 The fastnum crate uses the same sqrt-halving recursion as its ln_ inner — we cross-validated against it.

 ln via plain artanh series (legacy reference)